w3c/trace-context/spec/20-HTTP_HEADER_FORMAT.md

 tracestate: rojo=00-0af7651916cd43dd8448eb211c80319c-00f067aa0ba902b7-01,congo=BleGNlZWRzIHRohbCBwbGVhc3VyZS4
 ```

+> **FIXME - the generic tracing system is defined in the rationale doc which is
+> not part of the spec?**
+You'll notice that the `rojo` system reuses the value of `traceparent` in its
+entry in `tracestate`.
+This means it is a generic tracing system.
+Otherwise,
+`tracestate` entries are opaque.

 If the receiving server of the above is `congo` again, it continues from its
 last position, overwriting its entry with one representing the new parent.